Lourdes GalvezChief Operating Officer

 As a community advocate, Galvez has also assisted families with accessing community resources.
 Part of a team, she has provided 24-hour crisis intervention and maintained client and program records in accordance with applicable standards, regulations, and requirements.

-Born and raised in East Los Angeles, Galvez attended UCLA and Azusa Pacific University, earning a Bachelor’s Degree in Human Development.
+Born and raised in East Los Angeles, Galvez attended UCLA and Azusa Pacific University, earning a Master’s Degree in Adult Education.